securitybunker/databunker/README.md

 # Databunker

-**Databunker is a secure Active Directory for developers built with GDPR compliance: https://databunker.org/**
+**Databunker is a secure user directory built for developers to comply with the GDPR: https://databunker.org/**

 <div align="center">
  <p>